pi0neerpat/dao-agent/README.md

 ### Phase 2: Data Processing

 1. **Data Processing Scripts**:

-   - Implement scripts to process the scraped data.
+   - Implement Node.js scripts to process the scraped data.
    - Generate summaries for logistics, actions, impact, and context.

 2. **AI Integration**:
    - Integrate AI algorithms to generate concise summaries of proposals.
    - Test the AI-generated summaries for accuracy and relevance.

-### Phase 3: User Interface
+### Phase 3: User Interface (Future Phase)

 1. **Frontend Development**:

    - Design and implement a user-friendly interface to display the proposal summaries.
    - Allow users to input their wallet address and view their delegate data and proposal summaries.